-All students are required to comply with the University's Drug and Alcohol Policy, and with the Alcohol Policy for Student Events, which can be found online at https://cardozo.yu.edu/sites/default/files/Alcohol%20Policy%20for%20Graduate%20Student%20Events s.%202012.pdf.
+All students are required to comply with the University's Drug and Alcohol Policy, and with the Alcohol Policy for Student Events, which can be found online at https://cardozo.yu.edu/sites/default/files/202001/alcohol policy for graduate student events.
+201 2.pdf.